Fedcmm/robot-collaboration/README.md

 * For the ros2_grasping feature:
     * To attach object to end-effector ---> {'action': 'Attach', 'value': {'object': '---', 'endeffector': '---'}}
     * To detach object ---> {'action': 'Detach', 'value': {'object': '---'}}

+## Movement types

+### MoveL

+Moves the gripper part of the arm by a vector, so the whole arm moves to make the gripper cover the specified distance.

+The components of the movement (x, y, z) are numbers from -1.0 to 1.0.
+They are relative to the maximum possible movement in that direction (front/back, left/right and up/down respectively), so if the arm is at the initial position, the allowed movement is 0.5 in every direction except down.
+This is because the joints of the arm would have bend more than they can; some movements are in fact not allowed depending on the current position of the arm.